OWASP/samm/v2.0/beta/core/implementation/i-defect-management.md

 - potential impact to confidentiality, integrity, availability
 - potential impact to the business

-Organisations should look to use a well established risk rating methodology consistently across their defect management solution.
+Use a well established risk rating methodology consistently across your defect management solution.

-Agreement of an appropriate threshold should be reached between persons responsible for application security and key stakeholders.
+The people responsible for application security and key stakeholders reach an agreement regarding an appropriate threshold.

-Relevant persons should be notified if a defect is raised that exceeds the defined threshold, and action should be taken to resolve or mitigate the issue before the software is deployed into a production environment.
-A satisfactory mitigation is one that reduces the risk to fall below the threshold.
+You notify relevant people if a defect exceeds the defined threshold, and take action to resolve or mitigate the issue before deploying the software into a production environment.
+A satisfactory mitigation is one that reduces the risk below the threshold.

-Processes should be defined for dealing with defects that are deemed as false positives, or have existing compensating controls.
-In other words, some defects might be identified which - at face value - exceed the threshold, but should not prevent the software from being deployed.
-This might be because they are false positives and have therefore been misreported, or because there are existing mitigations that had not been taken into consideration.
-Such defects should still be recorded somewhere for accountability purposes.
+Define processes for dealing with false positive defects, or ones with existing compensating controls.
+In other words, some defects identified as exceeding the threshold should not prevent the software from being deployed.
+This might be because they have been misreported, or because you have not considered existing mitigations.
+Record such defects for accountability purposes.

-Defects below the threshold might be deployed into production environments, but these should still be considered for resolution or mitigation at a later time.
+Consider defects below the threshold deployed into production environments for resolution or mitigation at a later time.

 ### Maturity Questions
 #### Q 1